zeek/zeek-docs/scripts/policy/protocols/conn/known-services.zeek.rst

 =========================================
 .. zeek:namespace:: Known

-This script logs and tracks services.
-In the case of this script, a service is defined as an IP address and port which has responded to and fully completed a TCP handshake with another host.
-If a protocol is detected during the session, the protocol will also be logged.
+This script logs and tracks active services.
+For this script, an active service is defined as an IP address and port of a server for which a TCP handshake (SYN+ACK) is observed, assumed to have been done in the past (started seeing packets mid-connection, but the server is actively sending data), or sent at least one UDP packet.
+If a protocol name is found/known for service, that will be logged, but services whose names can't be determined are also still logged.

 :Namespace: Known
 :Imports: :doc:`base/frameworks/cluster </scripts/base/frameworks/cluster/index>`, :doc:`base/utils/directions-and-hosts.zeek </scripts/base/utils/directions-and-hosts.zeek>`